 - Reinforced trestle-style legs for maximum stability

 The Chicago Electric offers ample adjustability for traveling steelworkers.
-This bench features a heavy-duty 30” x 20” steel surface that is zinc plated to prevent corrosion and to prolong its lifespan.
+These welding tables feature a heavy-duty 30” x 20” metal surface that is zinc plated to prevent corrosion and to prolong its lifespan.

 According to reviews, the Chicago Electric is durable and easy to set up.
 Because it is fitted with reinforced trestle-style legs, this counter is also very sturdy.